Suraj-Sedai/To-Do-Task/README.md

 Description
 -------------

 A simple web-based to-do list application where users can create, delete, and manage tasks.
 This project allows users to register, log in, and track their tasks.
-Built with PHP for the backend and styled using CSS and Simple Js.
+Built with PHP for the backend and styled using CSS and JavaScript for enhanced functionality.

 Features